 New Business Normal Ventures Will Mutate

-New Business Normal: For health reasons, most non-essential businesses closed in order to diminish the spread of Covid 19, often at the request of government.
+New Business Normal: For health reasons, during the Covid Epidemic, large numbers of non-essential businesses closed in order to diminish the spread ofimage of a store "Open" signthe disease, often at the request of government.
 As forecasts of the healthcare situation improved, attention was paid to when companies could again be open for business.

-Open for business suggests that it’s simply a matter of re-opening shuttered companies and carrying on as before.
-However we will experience a new business normal.
-What we need is Mutating Ventures—just like Mutating Viruses.
-Viruses usually mutate into stronger viruses.
-Viruses mutate because their genes are error prone, just like business and the economy.
+Open for business suggests that it was simply a matter of re-opening shuttered companies and carrying on as before.
+However we all began to experience a new business normal.
+Business is mutating now—just like viruses do as a consequence of changing circumstances.
+They usually mutate into stronger viruses.
+Viruses mutate because their genes are error prone, just like business has been.

 Why is Business?

 If we believe that the community as a whole should be healthy and have access to healthcare, then we should be allocating resources in a way that such a purpose can be achieved.
-We tend to imagine that the Government ‘can fix things’, but nearly three-quarters of the population expect business to address the big problems of our time, according to the Edelman Trust Barometer 2019.
-For help in understanding how trust ratings have changed, look at the Edelman Trust Barometers for 2020 and 2021.
+We tend to imagine that the Government ‘can fix things’, but nearly three-quarters of the population expect government and business to address the big problems of our time, according to the Edelman Trust Barometer 2025.
+Sixty-one percent of people have a moderate or high sense of grievance—a belief that government and business make their lives harder and serve narrow interests, and wealthy people benefit unfairly from the system.

-A December 2019 poll conducted by Gallup found 25% of Americans say they or a family member have delayed medical treatment for a serious illness due to the costs of care, despite the fact that the US healthcare industry is the nation’s largest employer.
+In 2025 it was reported that over a third of insured adults delayed healthcare due to high costs, worsening health outcomes and increasing employer expenses, despite the fact that the US healthcare industry is the nation’s largest employer.
 Can this imply that the industry’s purpose serves all stakeholders?
 Surely not!

 Why Be Generous to a Selfish Industry?

-The US airline industry bailout was announced on April 15, 2020, with strings attached, thank goodness—albeit with very generous terms for an industry not known for its generosity, except to shareholders and top management.
+The US airline industry bailout was announced in 2020, with strings attached, thank goodness—drawing of a passenger jet landing to represent the airlines that often use share buy-backs, rather than acting in the interests of all stakeholders, as would be the case in new business normal.albeit with very generous terms for an industry not known for its generosity, except to shareholders and top management.

-As Robert Reich has pointed out, “The biggest U.S. airlines spent 96% of free cash flow over the last decade to buy back shares of their own stock in order to boost executive bonuses and please wealthy investors.
-Now, they expect taxpayers to bail them out to the tune of $50 billion.
+As Robert Reich has pointed out, “The biggest U.S. airlines spent 96 per cent of free cash flow over the last decade to buy back shares of their own stock in order to boost executive bonuses and please wealthy investors.
+They expect taxpayers to bail them out to the tune of $50 billion.
 It’s the same old story.”
 Employees were certainly not the beneficiaries—it was shareholders and top management only: two stakeholders out of many.
 In the new business normal that will change.

 Warren Buffett of Berkshire Hathaway told the 2020 annual shareholders meeting that the reason why he was selling al his big minority stakes in Delta, American, United and Southwest, was because, “We will not fund a company… where we think that it is going to chew up money in the future.”